kylesarre/Temp-ChessProject/README.md

 ## Meeting Summary
 **Date**: 09-21-16</br>
-**Purpose**: Setting up source control for team members, setting up Unity and updating to the latest version for team members, discussion of game ideas
+**Purpose**: Setting up source control for team members, setting up Unity and updating to the latest version for team members, discussion of game ideas</br>
 **Members in attendance**: Robert Anderson, Kyle Sarre, Hannah Cunningham, Julian Plaisance, Gabrielle Davis</br>
 **Goals met**: Source control, Unity set up for all group members, discussed ideas that would distinguish our game from others.</br>